pkdone/openshift-mongodb-demo/README.md

     ```

 2. The [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) command-line tool for Kubernetes has been installed.
-3. The local Workstation/Laptop environment has been configured to have the [OpenShift Client](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html) tool, "oc", is visible on the command-line/shell path.
+3. The local Workstation/Laptop environment has been configured so that the [OpenShift Client](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html) tool, "oc", is visible on the command-line/shell path.
 For help on how setup this path, if using Minishift, run the following command:

     ```
     $ minishift oc-env
     ```

-4. Authenticate the 'oc' tool with the OpenShift remote/local deployment and change to the Kubernetes project with the namespace "default".
+4. Authenticate the 'oc' tool with the OpenShift remote/local deployment and change to the Kubernetes project that has the default namespace.
 For example:

     ```
     $ oc login -u system:admin